intuit/wasabi/contrib/single-node-terraform/README.md

 How to run

-terraform plan single-instance-setup
+terraform plan single-node-terraform

-terraform apply single-instance-setup
+terraform apply single-node-terraform